 Change Your Daily Habits

 Unfortunately, sleep disorders are fairly common in older adults.
 You might have trouble falling asleep, or you might wake up frequently throughout the night.
 Not getting enough sleep is more than just an annoyance.
 It can lead to serious health complications and can increase your risk of developing depression.
-Prioritizing sleep is a foundational self-care strategy that can enhance your overall well-being.
-Talking to your doctor about any sleep problems you’re having is a good place to start.
-But, you can also change some of your sleeping habits, including:
+Prioritizing sleep is a foundational self care strategy that can enhance your overall well-being.

 - Going to bed at the same time each night

-- Creating the right environment for sleep
+- Creating a peaceful environment for sleep

 - Avoiding electronics an hour before bed

-- Limiting caffeine consumptions
+- Limiting caffeine consumption

-- Avoiding naps throughout the day
+- Avoiding naps throughout the day if they interrupt your nighttime rest

 Finally, consider making some dietary changes.
 Not only will limiting processed foods and saturated fats benefit your physical health, but focusing on healthy fats, lean meats, and plenty of fruits and vegetables can improve your mood and help you to age gracefully.
 These habits are important steps toward achieving a healthier life.